 What is HR data analytics and how can it help businesses of any size improve decisions and make better predictions for planning?

 With all the data being freely shared, the business world has become a largely data-driven industry.
-Since data is free, what makes the difference is how you utilize your data.
+Since data is free, what makes the difference is how you use your relevant data.
 Businesses seeking success compete by using data wisely and effectively, and they do this by carefully analyzing the data they have.

 What is data analytics?